 D3 Grand Rounds Component: Students will present clinical cases that have been diagnosed and treatment planned in the LECOM Dental Group Practices with the guidance and mentorship of their clinical preceptor.
 They will present their case to their fellow peers and clinical faculty in a forum designed to encourage dialogue through questions and answers.
 Through the Grand Rounds the students will learn and develop critical thinking skills used in the process of diagnosis and treatment planning.
-The exposure they will receive through the presentations that are presented by each individual student, embellished through input by all Clinical Preceptors from all the LECOM Dental Group Practices, will expose the students to apply and expand their critical thinking skills.
+The exposure they will receive through the presentations that are presented by each individual student, embellished through input by all Clinical Preceptors from all the LECOM Dental Group Practices, will expose the student dentists to far more cases than the traditional dental school clinic methodology.
+This enables the students to apply and expand their critical thinking skills.
 Grand round cases are also to be presented following a specified format to ensure students apply the concept and practice of Evidence Based Decision Making (EBDM).
 The specific format will be made available by the Director of EBL/Grand Rounds.